FuckBrains/wildbook-social/README.md

 <img src="images/reticulated-giraffe.jpg" width=250> <img src="images/plains-zebra.jpg" width=250> <img src="images/grevys-zebra.jpg" width=250>

 # Key-Findings #
-All data analyzed was data that was uploaded in the time frame of June 2019 - September 2020
+All data analyzed was data that was uploaded in the time frame of June 2019 - September 2020.
+All data will be made publicly available upon completion.

 ## Overlapping Geographical Ranges